lac-dcc/DropletSearch/README.md

 bash scripts/cnn_models.sh <ARCH>
 ```

-To measure the impact of the p-value in droplet (Figure 12):
+To measure the impact of the p-value in the droplet (Figure 12):
 ```bash
 bash scripts/droplet_pvalue.sh <ARCH>
 ```